NotAShelf/nvf/docs/manual/hacking/guidelines.md

 ```
 languages/ruby: init module

-Adds a language module for Ruby, adds appropriate formatters and Treesitter grammers
+Adds a language module for Ruby, adds appropriate formatters and Treesitter grammars
 ```

-Long description can be ommitted if the change is too simple to warrant it.
+Long description can be omitted if the change is too simple to warrant it.
 A minor fix in spelling or a formatting change does not warrant long description, however, a module addition or removal does as you would like to provide the relevant context, i.e. the reasoning behind it, for your commit.